What to do if you believe you or a family member has been the victim of hospital negligence

 If you think that you or a member of your family has experienced medical negligence when being treated in a hospital, it is recommended to seek expert legal advice at the earliest opportunity.
 This will allow you to establish whether you are likely to have a valid claim and what action you need to take to give yourself the best chance of a successful claim.

-By starting the claim process as soon as possible, you can make it easier to gather the necessary evidence for a strong case as your solicitor will be able to advise you on exactly what proof you need.
+By starting the claim process as soon as possible, you can make it easier to gather the necessary evidence for a strong case as your hospital negligence lawyer will be able to advise you on exactly what proof you need to sue a hospital for negligence.
 There is also usually a time limit for bringing medical negligence claims, so it can be risky to put off making a claim.

 What counts as hospital negligence?